CenterForOpenScience/SHARE/whitepapers/tickets/SHARE-822.md

 ## Changes to SHARE:
   - New Model: "Taxonomy"
   - Changes to Model: "Subject"
-    - Unique indexes on Subjects will move from `[name]` to `[name, taxonomy_id]` if the OSF requirements are ammenable to this
+    - Unique indexes on Subjects will move from `[name]` to `[name, taxonomy_id]` if the OSF requirements are amenable to this
       Otherwise it will become `[name, taxonomy_id, parent_id]`
-  - If we can upgrade to elasticsearch 5.4+ in time SHARE will index subjects using the new Path Hierarchy Tokenizer.
+  - Subjects will be indexed using the Path Hierarchy Tokenizer.
-    Otherwise subjects will be manually indexed to act like the Path Hierarchy Tokenizer
   - Subjects will be indexed with the first element as the name of their Taxonomy to namespaces them appropriately
     IE: Bepress/A/B/C or Engrxiv/A/B/C
   - The Elasticsearch task will be updated to look for any related models that have been recently updated as well